telerik/kendo-ui-core/docs/web/datepicker/how-to/datejs-integration.md

 ---
-title: Integrate widget with DateJS library
+title: Integrate DatePicker with DateJS Library
-page_title: Integrate widget with DateJS library
+page_title: Integrate DatePicker with DateJS Library | Kendo UI DatePicker Widget
-description: Integrate widget with DateJS library
+description: "Learn how to integrate the Kendo UI DatePicker widget with the DateJS library and use its syntactic sugar."
+slug: howto_integrate_withdatejs_library_datepicker
+position: 5
 ---

-# Integrate widget with DateJS library
+# Integrate DatePicker with DateJS Library

-The example below demonstrates how to integrate the widget with DateJS and use its 'syntactic sugar'
+The example below demonstrates how to integrate the Kendo UI DatePicker with DateJS and use its syntactic sugar.

-#### Example:
+###### Example

 ```html
     <div id="email-settings">